 The PDF's are fill-in forms.
-Here is the easiest way to work with them: (1) Download the form to your device.
-(2) Open it and type in the information required.
+Do NOT open them in your web browser and try to fill them in, that won't work.
+So - (1) Download the form to your device and save it (on my computer it's a right click and "save link as".
+(2) Now open it and type in the information required.
 (3) Save the form again after you've entered your info.
 (4) Email the completed form back to me.
 Done!
 P.S.
-If you open the forms directly in your web browser they will not support direct data entry.
+If you open the forms directly in your web browser without downloading them first they will not support direct data entry.

 Do NOT send me receipts or statements for anything - EVER.
 No charity receipts, no child care statements - just my worksheets and your tax forms.
 Between those and the interview process I will have all of the information I need.
 I do not need a dozen extra pieces of paper that duplicate numbers I already have.
 Let's kill as few trees as possible.